w3c/wai-curricula/content/content-author/structure.md

 * Show examples of tables of contents.
 Explain that they provide a summary of the overall structure of the whole piece of content.
 They also enable users to get to the specific sections they are interested in.
 * Discuss the use of methods to get back to the table of contents, for example "Back to top" links at the end of each section.
 Explain that these help keyboard users get back to the table of contents when they are finished reading a specific section.
 Otherwise, they would have to tab back through the whole document, which creates a poorer user experience.
 * Demonstrate assistive technology and keyboard interaction with document footnotes.
 Explain that keyboard users need methods to move from the footnote marker to the footnote content and to move back from the footnote content to the footnote marker.
+* Refer back to Foundation Module 5: Getting Started with Accessibility, [Topic Roles and Responsibilities](/foundation-modules/getting-started-with-accessibility/#topic-roles-and-responsibilities).
+Explain that, when authoring tools do not support accessible orientation and navigation methods, content authors need to collaborate with other team members, including designers and developers, to include them.
+Designers specify the appearance and interaction of the methods.
+Developers implement these methods.

 #### Ideas to Assess Knowledge for Topic

 Optional ideas to assess knowledge:

 * Short Answer Questions &mdash; Ask students about different methods to help users orient themselves and navigate long passages of text.
 Assess how students recall methods to help users orient themselves and navigate long passages of text, including tables of contents and "Back to top" links.
-* Practical &mdash; Ask students to collaborate with other team members to provide the table of contents for an article of a given website.
-Assess how students collaborate with other team members to provide the table of contents for an article.
+* Practical &mdash; Ask students to provide the table of contents for an article of a given website.
+Assess how students provide the table of contents for an article.
-* Practical &mdash; Ask students to collaborate with other team members to provide accessible footnotes.
-Assess how students collaborate with other team members to include methods for users to move back and forth through the footnote markers and the footnote content.
+* Practical &mdash; Ask students to use an authoring tool of their choice to include accessible footnotes.
+Assess how students include methods for users to move back and forth through the footnote markers and the footnote content.
+* Practical &mdash; Ask students to collaborate with other team members to provide accessible navigation and orientation methods.
+Assess how students collaborate with other team members to provide accessible orientation and navigation methods.

 {% include excol.html type="end" %}